Frequently asked questions, and answers, on how I treat using Cognitive Behavorial Therapy.

 What is confidential in treatment?

 You have a right to expect privacy and confidentiality in therapy.
 Knowing and trusting that anything you say will be safely contained in the therapeutic space is essential to meaningful therapy.
-There are a few legal exceptions when a therapist must break confidentiality in order to protect clients who are deemed a real and present danger to self or others; or when there is credible suspicion or knowledge of current or past abuse.
+There are a few legal exceptions when a therapist must break confidentiality in order to protect clients who are deemed a real and present danger to self or others; or when there is credible suspicion or knowledge of child or elder abuse.
 It is important to discuss with me any questions you have about confidentiality.

 Will you bill my insurance company?